Autoraidapi/BB10-Backbone/README.md

 If successful, then it will be possible to pipe the results into a webview and proivide a primitive http based web browser.

 Further additions would involve enumeration of available javascript api's and mixins which bind to the BlackBerry10 invocation framework.

+This would allow simple uri's registered this way to pass encoded messages to other uri's registered the same way and not need any configuration of the endpoints, it's left to the user with browser url smarttags or share target.

-This would allow simple URI's to be used as a way to communicate with other platforms and applications, even in the future.
-Strings encoded as tails to the URI's would need to be decoded within an event before the final load event of the applications document or window.
+Strings encoded as suffixes to the uri would need to be decoded within an event before the final load event of the applications document or window.